109km | 1750m

 - Ride sections of the classic Monsal, Tissington & High Peak Trails going way off the beaten track.

 - Make a weekend of it – camping available for £5 and ride the Dark Peak Gravel Epic on the Sunday

 - Beautiful views over one of England’s most popular National Parks.

 Included in Entry

-16th Sept – 7.45am: Ride village in Buxton opens.
+15th June – 7.45am: Ride village in Bakewell opens.
 Collecting your ride number takes approx 10 mins.

-Starting in Buxton, we head onto the Monsal trail for a quick start to the day – a chance to find a group and smash out easy miles.
-We then split from the other routes and go north up a tough gravel climb to Eyam and a road climb to Hathersage.
+Starting in Bakewell, we head onto the Monsal trail for a quick start to the day – a chance to find a group and smash out easy miles before hitting the first big climb of the day – 2.5km on a mix of tarmac and gravel.

 Percentage of Route Off Road: 65%